 This page explains who's eligible for the scheme and how to make a claim.

 If you have questions about help with health costs, join the Help with Health Costs team on Facebook, where the NHS Business Services Authority will respond to your queries Monday to Friday, 8am to 6pm.

 Who can claim for help with travel costs?

 To qualify for help with travel costs under the HTCS, you must meet 3 conditions:

-Your appointment must be on a separate visit to when the referral was made.
-This applies whether your treatment is provided at a different location (hospital or clinic) or on the same premises as where your GP or another health professional issued the referral.
+- Your appointment must be on a separate visit to when the referral was made.
+This applies whether your treatment is provided at a different location (hospital or clinic) or on the same premises as where the GP or another health professional issued the referral.

 Children and other dependants